alexm610/RPN_Calculator/readme.txt

 - LEDs are written to directly from the data held in the dummy register.
 - Memory block has been instantiated; tonight I will attempt to connect RAM module so data in dummy register is directly written to RAM in position defined by the data held in stack pointer register.
+END OF NIGHT:
+- Stack pointer now starts at zero and increments upon KEY[0] high; earlier it started at zero, then went to 1 upon KEY[0], but then wrote to position 1 of RAM for writing data in dummy register to memory.
+- For next time: remove the dummy register, and write directly to RAM.